philippgille/hello-netcoreapp/README.md

 - `hello-netcoreapp`

-> Note: You shouldn't add the directory to the PATH, because the directory contains many files and you don't want tab auto-completion for files like `hello-netcoreapp.deps.json`.
+> Note: You shouldn't add the whole app directory to the PATH, because the directory contains many files and in some cases this leads to tab auto-completion for files like `hello-netcoreapp.deps.json`.

 Uninstall
 ---------